vegaprotocol/documentation/docs/api/vega-wallet/index.md

 hide_title: true
 ---
 # Start using the Vega Wallet API
 Integrate with the Vega Wallet service by following the guide below to connect and set permissions.

-See a full list of methods that you can use in the JSON-RPC docs.
+The [JSON-RPC playground  ↗](https://playground.open-rpc.org/?url=https://github.com/vegaprotocol/vega/blob/develop/wallet/api/openrpc.json) has the full list of methods that you can call.

 :::caution Software compatibility
 The latest Vega Wallet API (v2) was released in the Vega software v.0.54.
 If you're interacting with a network on v0.54 or newer, you'll need to have a wallet that supports the new API.